 SSH Key File: A path to the SSH key file.

 If a remote host is missing from the system's list of known hosts, a prompt requires you to confirm the host's fingerprint before storing it.
 If your stored host fingerprint is different than the host's current fingerprint, then an error is generated and you will be required to handle the discrepancy from outside of MySQL Workbench before creating the connection.
-Prior to MySQL Workbench 6.1.6, the host SSH fingerprint was not saved by MySQL Workbench.

 On Linux and macOS, SSH host fingerprints are stored in

 they are stored in a file created by MySQL Workbench under the user's

 folder, such as